ullisun/RopiLawnMow/README.md

-# RopiLawnMow
+# RoπLawnMow
 ![grafik](https://github.com/ullisun/RopiLawnMow/assets/86979044/6c603203-04eb-41f4-95ac-c69e949fea1a)

-LawnMow Robot based on Raspberry Pi.
+The RoπLawnMow is based on Raspberry Pi.
+The intention is to replace the electronic of a defect LawnMower<br>
+and use most of the components for further operation.<br>
 A lot of information you will find in in the<br>
 https://www.diy-robot-lawn-mower.com/threads/roplawnmow.96/ Forum

 Until now the Python Script of the INA Modul 3221 is available.
 The Ropi_INA3221.py